 Timeline - Our changing ecosystems

 An interactive look at some of the historical aspects of Hidden Taonga.
-Slide the time bar to see key dates relating to Hidden Taonga.
-Pause the mouse pointer over any of the boxes to see additional information about each event.
-Find out more about Hidden Taonga by browsing or searching the hub.
+Find out more about Hidden Taonga by browsing or searching the Science Learning Hub.

 250 million years ago